 How Does a Water Softener Work?

-A water softener removes hardness minerals using a method called ion exchange.
+A water softener works by removing hardness minerals through a method called ion exchange.
 Inside of a tall media tank, usually made of fiberglass or stainless steel, there are a layer of tiny plastic beads, called ion exchange resin.
 These resin beads have a negative charge, so positive ions bond to them.

-The beads start out with sodium or potassium ions attached.
+The resin beads start out with sodium or potassium ions attached.
+(These ions come from the salt in a backflush tank, which we’ll discuss in a moment.)
 As hard water flows through, calcium and magnesium ions take the place of the sodium or potassium ions because they have a stronger positive charge.
-The resin can only hold a certain amount of hardness ions, so when it reaches its capacity, it needs to be regenerated, or cleaned.
+The resin can only hold a certain amount of hardness ions, so when it reaches its capacity, it needs to be regenerated, or cleaned of hardness ions and “refilled” with sodium or potassium ions from the salt in the backflush tank.
 Different control valves have different ways of detecting when the resin has reached its capacity, and they tell the system to regenerate.

 The regeneration process has several phases.
-First, water flows through the tank, removing sediment and dirt.
-Then, a highly concentrated solution of sodium chloride or potassium chloride from the backflush tank flows through the media tank, displacing the calcium and magnesium ions and replacing them with fresh sodium or potassium ions.
+First, water flows through the tank containing the resin, removing sediment and dirt.
+Then, a highly concentrated brine solution of sodium chloride or potassium chloride from the backflush tank flows through the resin media tank, displacing the calcium and magnesium ions and replacing them with fresh sodium or potassium ions.
 After this, the leftover solution and the calcium and magnesium ions are flushed down the drain.
 Once this cycle is complete, the system can soften water again.

 How do Puronics Water Softeners Work?